joyniwenwen/info6250/work/js-rest-spa/README.md

   - Trying to modify an item that was deleted by another page should remove the item from this page and show an error message
 - Pressing "X" on an item will call `/items/:itemid`
   - The page should remove that item
-  - Trying to delete and item that doesn't exist on the server should show an error message, but still remove the item from the page
+  - Trying to delete an item that doesn't exist on the server should show an error message, but still remove the item from the page
 - The logout button will call `/session`
   - This call removes the `sid` cookie (Hint: `res.clearCookie('sid');` should remove the cookie
   - The page will return to the login page